brancooo1/X-Rates-crawler/README.md

         self.conn.close()
 ```

-Finally main method for run the crawling
+Finally main method for run the crawling:
 ```
 if __name__ == '__main__':
     db = Database()